shir994/L-GSO/README.md

 Dont forget to set the parameters of the used optimisers to the values, presented in the tables below.
 (GAN, FFJORD, Void and LTS models).

+**Dont forget to set parameters in gan_config.py (or ffjord_config.py) and optimizer_config.py before running the commands.
+Otherwise, the code might crash.**

 You can find the exact commands to run experiments in the file: [run_commands.txt](run_commands.txt).